 Despite my own clear enthusiasm, I know that the flavor of beet is not to everyone’s taste so they may not stand out as something to try on guests.
 The golden version, though, I think is worth taking the risk on and this simple salad is the perfect way to let them shine (almost literally with that gorgeous color).

 Different beet varieties

 Growing up, I was only ever aware of the common red beet, but in actual fact there are a few other varieties.
-Chioggia beets have a beautiful striped pink and white flesh, and golden beets are, well, a gold color as you can see here.
+Chioggia beets have a beautiful striped pink and white flesh (as shown off in my chioggia beet salad).
+Golden beets are, well, a gold color as you can see here.